7 Causes of an Alternator Not Charging (and How to Troubleshoot and Fix)

 #3 – Blown Fuse

-There are certain models of car which have alternators dependent on a particular fuse or fusible link to operate.
-However, these fuses can blow due to a power surge or simply from old age.
-Once that happens, the alternator will no longer charge the battery.
+Some car models have alternators that depend on a specific fuse or fusible link to operate.
+These fuses can blow due to power surges or age.
+Once this happens, the alternator stops charging the battery.

 #4 – Wiring Issues